 Many thanks to Ayako Egawa in Japan for the photos, commentary and for reminding us of this wonderful festival!

 This article was posted on Wednesday, September 22nd, 2010 at 4:42 pm and is filed under Countries & Cultures, Holiday Songs, Holidays Around the World, Instruments, Japan, Japanese, Jugoya, Jugoya Songs, Koto, Languages, Music.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “The Full Moon Night Festival, It’s Jugo-ya in Japan!”